Do you ever wonder what Christians believe? Who Jesus is, what he did and why it matters? Get answers to these questions and more.

 The first is physical.
 Throughout your fast, you may feel somewhat weaker than normal.
 During the first few days, you may feel tired and irritable.
 Lightening your workload and cutting down on strenuous exercise would be a very good idea to maintain your health and your morale.

 The second reason is spiritual.
 Fasting is not just denying yourself food.
-It is exchanging the needs of the physical body for those of the spiritual.
+It is exchanging the needs of the physical body for those of the spirit.
 Long times of prayer and reading God’s Word will be essential if you are to enter into a more intimate communion with God and maintain your fast to its completion.
 While fasting, if your life is continually filled with activity and busyness to the neglect of spending extended time with God, you will starve both physically and spiritually.
-You will find yourself discouraged and frustrated with your fast instead of being benefited and blessed.
+You will find yourself discouraged and frustrated with your fast instead of benefited and blessed.
 I don’t want that to happen to you.

 The more time you spend with God in fellowship and worship, and the more you read and meditate upon His Word, the greater your effectiveness will be in prayer.
 This kind of focused attention will make for a more meaningful fast.
-So, I encourage you to arrange your schedule accordingly!
+So I encourage you to arrange your schedule accordingly!

-©1994-2018 Cru.
+©1994-2024 Cru.
 All Rights Reserved.